fonnesbeck/git_tutorial/PITCHME.md

 ![fit](images/git-freshly-made-github-repo.png)

+Note:
-^ Our local repository still contains our earlier work on `diary.txt`, but the remote repository on GitHub doesn't contain any files yet
+ Our local repository still contains our earlier work on `diary.txt`, but the remote repository on GitHub doesn't contain any files yet

 ---

+Note:
-^The next step is to connect the two repositories.
+The next step is to connect the two repositories.
 We do this by making the GitHub repository a **remote** for the local repository.